Vibe Coding was pretty revolutionary by Codex

 What is vibe coding?

-First, let me explain vibe coding.
+First, let's talk about vibe coding.

 Vibe coding is a programming paradigm proposed by computer scientist Andrej Karpathy.